Davemafy/Brillo/README.md

 I wanted to practice building a real, usable web app instead of isolated components.

 ## Status
-MVP in progress – core features implemented.
+MVP in completed – core features implemented.

+New Version Incoming 🚀